jazzband/django-oauth-toolkit/README.rst

 0.12.0 [Unreleased]
 ~~~~~~~~~~~~~~~~~~~

+* **New feature**: Class-based scopes backends.
+Listing scopes, available scopes and default scopes
+  is now done through the class that the `SCOPES_BACKEND_CLASS` setting points to.
+  By default, this is set to `oauth2_provider.scopes.SettingsScopes` which implements the
+  legacy settings-based scope behaviour.
+No changes are necessary.
 * **Dropped support for Python 3.2 and Python 3.3**, added support for Python 3.6
 * Support for the `scopes` query parameter, deprecated in 0.6.1, has been dropped
 * #448: Added support for customizing applications' allowed grant types